JeelRajodiya/GSoC24-Final-Report/README.md

 ## Challenges while working on the project

-Since I had little experience with technical writing, The biggest challenge for me .
+Since I had little experience with technical writing, The biggest challenge for me was wirting the content for the tour.
 I had to learn JSON Schema from scratch and write content that is easy to understand for beginners.
-Along with that, I had to ensure that the content gets rendered using MDX on the server-side so we can have better SEO.
+Along with that, I had to ensure that the content gets **rendered using MDX on the server-side** so we can have better SEO.